 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

 Since the beginning of May, the Platinum Card from American Express has been offering cardholders statement credits of up to $20/month for spending on select U.S. streaming services and for spending made directly with U.S. wireless telephone service providers.
-I have been diligently using up my statement credits every month, but Amex now appears to have shut down a path I was using to trigger one of the credits.
+I have been diligently using up my statement credits every month, but one of the paths I was using to trigger the credit doesn’t seem to be working anymore…although the news is not as bad as I had feared.

 On the face of things, there doesn’t appear to be anything particularly challenging about making the most of those new statement credits, but there are three things that I should point out: